apache/struts-maven/README.txt

 INFORMATION
 ===========
-- This is Struts 2's maven archetype plugin.
+- This is Struts 2's "Starter" Maven Archetype
 - To be used to create a simple webapp template that one could alter to meet his/her needs.
 - The created template contains
-  - sitemesh integeration
+  - sitemesh integration
   - a simple Struts action
   - a simple Struts action level validation
   - a simple Struts action alias level validation